Most founders don’t have a clue who to hire first for their startup.

 Don’t settle for “good enough.”

 When hiring for a small team, or perhaps even hiring the first employee for your startup, making the right hire is critical.
-This means taking extra care to ensure the candidate has the right skills and attitude that you’re looking for.
+In spite of knowing how critical it is, according to factoHR, nearly 61% of the managers are not sure that they have the right employees in the right role in their company.
+This means taking extra care is essential to ensure the candidate has the right skills and attitude that you’re looking for.

 Taking the approach of hiring people who mostly meet your requirements can end in disaster.
 It can mean expending resources to get them up to speed.
 Or, even worse, results in poor employee engagement, churn, and having to spend more time and more money on finding a replacement.